 Adding databases to failover group: You can put several databases within a server or within an elastic pool into the same failover group.
 If you add a standalone database to the group, it automatically creates a secondary database using the same edition and performance level.
 If the primary database is in an elastic pool, the secondary is automatically created in the elastic pool with the same name.
 If you add a database that already has a secondary database in the secondary server, that geo-replication is inherited by the group.

 When adding a database that already has a secondary database in a server that is not part of the failover group, a new secondary is created in the secondary server.

 Failover group read-write listener: A DNS CNAME record formed as <failover-group-name>.database.windows.net that points to the current primary server URL.
 It allows the read-write SQL applications to transparently reconnect to the primary database when the primary changes after failover.

 - Automatic failover policy: By default, the failover group is configured with an automatic failover policy.
-The system triggers failover as soon as the failure is detected.
+The system triggers failover after the failure is detected and the grace period has expired.
+The system must verify that the outage cannot be mitigated by the built-in high availability infrastructure of the SQL Database service due the the scale of the impact.
 If you want to control the failover workflow from the application, you can turn off automatic failover.